dotnet/docs/docs/core/deploying/native-aot/ios-like-platforms/index.md

 # Native AOT support for iOS-like platforms

-Starting from .NET 8, Native AOT supports targeting iOS-like platforms.
+Starting from .NET 9, Native AOT supports targeting iOS-like platforms.
 The term *iOS-like platforms* refers to Apple platforms that use similar APIs such as: iOS, MacCatalyst and tvOS.

-In the first release, the support was experimental, while in .NET 9 these platforms received full support with Native AOT.

 Based on the use case, the support can be divided into:

+- support for applications and libraries referencing OS-specific APIs
 - support for applications and libraries without OS-specific API dependencies

-- support for applications and libraries referencing OS-specific APIs
+## Support for applications and libraries referencing OS-specific APIs

+This refers to .NET MAUI projects targeting OS-specific target frameworks (like: `net9.0-ios`).
+How Native AOT can be enabled for .NET MAUI apps, see [Native AOT deployment on iOS and Mac Catalyst](/dotnet/maui/deployment/nativeaot).

 ## Support for applications and libraries without OS-specific API dependencies